Smone5/predict_manpower-/README.md

 # Predict Fabrication Shop Manpower

-A script I created in a scheduling contract position to predict the manpower for welding fabrication shop in Florida.
+A a few VBA scripts I created in a scheduling contract position to predict the manpower for welding fabrication shop in Florida.

 ## Problem
 The initial problem was the fabrication shop I working at was using a lot of overtime to finish projects on the time.
 The company was wondering why so much overtime was being used to complete jobs?